ivotron/varsys16/main.md

 effect of distinct memory bandwidth limitation values on a memory-bound workload.

-![Effectiveness of `memguard` for the copy test of the STREAM memory bandwidth benchmark.](figures/memguard.png)
+![Boxplot of bandwidth test results for the STREAM (copy) benchmark for multiple values of cpu bandwidth limits.
+The figure shows the effectiveness of `memguard` for limiting available memory bandwidth to the single-threaded process executing the benchmark.
+Every point summarizes 10 executions of the benchmark.
+The interquartile box overlaps with the median.](figures/memguard.png)

 # Proposed Methodology